Roohyal/Task_management/README.md

 ### 3. Configure your environmental Variables
- * Put in your postgres name and Password
+ * Put in your postgresSQL name and Password
- * Put in your preferred Email and Password
+ * Put in your preferred Email and App Password

 ### 4. Run the Application: